nwchemgit/nwchem-wiki/Relativistic-All-electron-Approximations.md

 All methods which include treatment of relativistic effects are ultimately based on the Dirac equation, which has a four component wave function.
-The solutions to the Dirac equation describe both positrons (the "negative energy' states) and electrons (the "positive energy" states), as well as both spin orientations, hence the four components.
+The solutions to the Dirac equation describe both positrons (the "negative energy" states) and electrons (the "positive energy" states), as well as both spin orientations, hence the four components.
 The wave function may be broken down into two-component functions traditionally known as the large and small components; these may further